 How Does RBC Invest Ease Compare?

-First, RBC InvestEase has the edge over , the only other big bank in Canada with a robo-advisor platform.
-RBC InvestEase has lower fees, and thanks to their strategic partnership with iShares, now boasts a huge line-up of ETFs from which to build its portfolios.
+First, RBC InvestEase has the edge over BMO SmartFolio, the only other big bank in Canada with a robo-advisor platform.
+RBC InvestEase has lower fees, and thanks to its strategic partnership with iShares, now boasts a huge line-up of ETFs from which to build its portfolios.

 But RBC InvestEase also compares favourably to our pick of best robo advisors in Canada.
 In terms of fees, at 0.50% plus a very reasonable 0.11% – 0.22% MER, RBC InvestEase is right on par with Wealthsimple for investors with less than $100,000 to invest.
 The difference is that RBC InvestEase does not offer price breaks for investors with larger accounts – it’s a flat 0.50% management fee for every client.